 Steps to Launch an eLearning Program

-Employers provide training courses so that employees may be readily equipped with the tools they need, to develop new skill-sets, or even to learn the ins and outs of a new process.
-Set clear learning objectives, based on what your employees need to be successful.
+Employers provide training courses so that employees may be readily equipped with the tools they need, develop new skill-sets, or to learn the ins and outs of a new process.
+Set clear learning objectives based on what your employees need to be successful.

-A definite objective will include measurable action-verbs so that the course can be built around reaching this objective, and employees will be able to be tested on the knowledge and completion of the objective.
+A definite objective should include measurable action-verbs.
+This ensures that the course can be built around reaching this objective, and employees will be able to be tested on the knowledge and completion of the objective.

 This is also the time where you can find the right partner to develop your training program.
 A good partner, like Roundtable Learning, can help guide you through this and all of the following steps.

-From hardware to software, you have so many options to incorporate technology into your training program.
-But you need to be conscious of your budget, your timeline, and your students.
+From hardware to software, you have so many options to incorporate technology into your training program, but you need to be conscious of your budget, timeline, and learners.
 It’s essential to know your audience and their capabilities.

 Options to Consider: